 RISE comment on Brighton & Hove News article

-Posted October, 2018
+Posted on October, 2018

 On 3rd October the Brighton & Hove News online published a story entitled 'Domestic and sexual violence support service contract to end later next year' - please read our statement in response to this.